PauliusMacernis/KnowledgeBase/README.md

 <a href="#" title="
 Gradle is an open-source build automation system.
 Gradle pulls together all bits of the project to create the application file that can be installed on an Android device.
 ">⌘</a>

+- Are upper-case letters allowed in resource names within Andriod Studio?
+<a href="#" title="
+Upper-case letters are not allowed due to case-sensitivity issues between different operating systems.
+For example: file names within Windows are case-sensitive while filenames within Linux are not.
+Just do not use upper-case letters in resource names.
+Use caracters 0 to 9 and lowercase a to z, as well as the dash, underscore and period (sometimes also called 'full stop').
+More info: https://www.udemy.com/master-android-7-nougat-java-app-development-step-by-step/learn/v4/t/lecture/5558238?start=0
+">⌘</a>